TosbackCgusBridge-Bot/CGUs-versions/Neimanmarcus/Privacy Policy.md

 **nmbuzz:** sign up for nm
-updates via text messaging THE HOME EVENT:
-Free tote &. goodies New FIrst Call® Arrivals:
+updates via text messaging New FIrst Call® Arrivals:
 Up to 50% off including SWIM FREE SHIPPING\*
 with code NMFALL Assistance How may we help you?
 1.888.888.4757 Call 24 hrs / 7 days Chat with Us Email us